MicrosoftDocs/OData-docs/Odata-docs/webapi/ignore-query-option.md

 ---
 # Ignore query option

-In OData WebApi 5.7, we can ignore some query options when calling `ODataQueryOption` `ApplyTo` method, this is helpful when your odata service is integrate with other service that may already applied those query options.
+In OData WebApi 5.7, we can ignore some query options when calling `ODataQueryOption` `ApplyTo` method, this is helpful when your OData service is integrate with other service that may already applied those query options.

 ### Customize